justjev/BoringBananasCompany/README.md

 1.Pick a name, buy a web domain and an email on that domain, you will need it to successfully name your token on etherscan.

+2.create a stock 1000x1000 png file with whatever you want your art to look like. this will be your default rules for your assets.

+3.create asset classes, examples would be eyes, mouths, skintones, shirts. always export them as transparent pngs at 1000x1000

-2.set up ipfs and get keys? still not sure on this one how it works
+4.set up ipfs and get keys? still not sure on this one how it works

-3.generate your art and metadata using the ipfs keys
+5.generate your art and metadata using the assets and ipfs keys

-4.create an infura account
+6.create an infura account

-5.create a new api on infura
+7.create a new api on infura

-6.create a metamask wallet -SAVE THIS INFORMATION FOREVER.
+8.create a metamask wallet -SAVE THIS INFORMATION FOREVER.
 PUT IT ON A PEICE OF STEEL AND KEEP IT IN YOUR SAFE.

-7.buy ethereum and send it to your metamask wallet -not sure how much it takes to launch a contract successfully yet
+9.buy ethereum and send it to your metamask wallet -not sure how much it takes to launch a contract successfully yet

-8.create an env file with your infura api key, and your private key.
-MAKE SURE YOU USE THE GITIGNORE FILE TO IGNORE YOUR ENV FILE.
+10.create an env file with your infura api key, and your private key.
+MAKE SURE YOU USE THE GITIGNORE FILE TO IGNORE YOUR ENV FILE. i will include a blank one

-9.replace all boring bananas text with stock example -matching case - in all files in this repository
+11.replace all boring bananas text with stock example -matching case - in all files in this repository

-10.build your website - i am still unsure how the javascript works on this for the minting functions
+12.build your website - i am still unsure how the javascript works on this for the minting functions

-11.use remixd to compile and deploy your contract- you will use the web3 option to link it to your metamask wallet
+13.use remixd to compile and deploy your contract- you will use the web3 option to link it to your metamask wallet

-12.go to your contract address on etherscan, create account, claim and name your token, upload your contract to verify source
+14.go to your contract address on etherscan, create account, claim and name your token, upload your contract to verify source

-13.launch your website
+15.launch your website

-14.advertise your nft
+16.advertise your nft

 Boring Bananas contract is a edited version of Bored Ape Yacht Club, here is a link to compare the contracts on etherscan: